DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/collection/create.md

 Create a new STAC Collection

     The Collection json can be specfied either from stdin, from a file or as a parameter.

+    The Stac Server returns updated version of the Collection

 ## Usage